ef-ds/deque/PERFORMANCE.md

 ```

 This command will run all tests for all queues locally once.
 This should be good enouh to give you a sense of the queues performance, but to
-do a proper comparison, elimating test variations, I recommend you to run the tests as detailed [here](BENCHMARK_TESTS.md) by running the tests with multiple counts, splitting the files with [test-splitter](https://github.com/ef-ds/tools/tree/master/testsplitter) and using the [benchstat](https://godoc.org/golang.org/x/perf/cmd/benchstat) tool to aggeegate the results.
+do a proper comparison, elimating test variations, we recommend you to run the tests as detailed [here](BENCHMARK_TESTS.md) by running the tests with multiple counts, splitting the files with [test-splitter](https://github.com/ef-ds/tools/tree/master/testsplitter) and using the [benchstat](https://godoc.org/golang.org/x/perf/cmd/benchstat) tool to aggeegate the results.

 ## Bottom Line
 As a general purpose double-ended queue, deque is the queue that displays the most balanced performance, performing either very competitively or besting all other queues in all the different test scenarios.

 Having said that, the tests show there's some room for improvements.
-I'm constantly actively working on the deque.
-I expect to release better performant deque versions in the near future.
+We're actively working on the deque.
+We expect to release better performant deque versions in the near future.

 ## Recommendations
 Using a double-ended queue as a stack is possible and works very well.
 However, given the stack inverted properties (LIFO) when comparing to a FIFO queue, using a deque as a stack is not the most efficient solution.

-For a stack solution, I recommend building a stack using a simple slice, such as the [CustomSliceQueue](testdata_test.go).
+For a stack solution, we recommend building a stack using a simple slice, such as the [CustomSliceQueue](testdata_test.go).

-For all other uses, I recommend using the deque as it performs very well on both low and high load scenarios on all test batteries.
+For all other uses, we recommend using the deque as it performs very well on both low and high load scenarios on all test batteries.

 ## Results

-Given the enoumous amount of test data, I'll focus the analysis here on the results
+Given the enormous amount of test data, I'll focus the analysis here on the results
 of the, arguably, the most important test: the Microservice test.
 All the other test results are posted here without comments.

 ### Microservice Test Results